gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

    is missing entries a fresh install records, while every one of those files is still on disk and byte-correct.
 It is a property of `scan_dir` itself, not of one platform's downloader.
+   **Fixed:** `process_modpack`'s snapshot block (`run/modpack.rs`) now
+   merges the skip-oracle's hash back into the freshly scanned packinfo for every skip-optimised path, right after the `scan_dir` call.
+A "skipped" path is, by construction of the skip condition itself, one where the oracle's recorded hash already equals the target version's declared hash — so the merge is not a guess, it is the target's own hash. packinfo.json is complete after every version change, in both directions, confirmed on both Modrinth (`modpackLifecycle.spec.ts`, `KNOWN_STALE_SURVIVORS_AFTER_DOWNGRADE` removed — nothing survives undeleted any more) and CurseForge (`modpackCurseforgeVersion.spec.ts`).
 5. **A refused version change tells the user nothing.** `handleUpdate` (`ModPackVersionUpdate/index.tsx:126-151`) awaits the mutation and only afterwards calls `closeModal()` and `navigate("/library")`.
 There is no